Indians in Kenya: East Africa Protectorate

 Asian settlers were soon joined by European farmers, who from 1902 onward were given large tracts of land in the White Highlands.
-The cooler Highlands, seen as more suitable for European settlement were reserved by the government for the sole occupation of Europeans.
-Asian exclusion from these favourable lands caused friction between Asians and Europeans which would last for decades.
-Many Asians instead settled in the new town of Nairobi which from 1905 became the capital of the British protectorate, and where, unlike black Africans, Asians were permitted to reside legally.
+The cooler Highlands, seen as more suitable for European settlement, were reserved by the government for the sole occupation of Europeans.
+Asian exclusion from these favourable lands caused friction between Asians and Europeans, which would last for decades.
+Many Asians instead settled in the new town of Nairobi, which from 1905 became the capital of the British protectorate, and where, unlike black Africans, Asians were permitted to reside legally.
 One of the most significant early pioneers was A. M. Jeevanjee.
-In 1890 his company A.M.
-Jeevanjee of Karachi was awarded the contract to supply labour for the building of the Uganda railway, and he subsequently went on to establish himself as the pre-eminent Asian businessman in the new colony.
-He established Kenya's first newspaper now known as The Standard in 1901 and was the first non-white to be elected to the Legislative Council in 1910.
+In 1890, his company, A.M.
+Jeevanjee of Karachi, was awarded the contract to supply labour for the building of the Uganda railway, and he subsequently went on to establish himself as the pre-eminent Asian businessman in the new colony.
+He established Kenya's first newspaper, now known as The Standard, in 1901 and was the first non-white to be elected to the Legislative Council in 1910.
 Such was his success that in 1904 it was estimated that he owned half of Mombasa and the greater part of Nairobi.

 In 1900 the Mombasa Indian Association was established on the initiative of L.M Savle, and with the backing of wealthy businessmen Allidina Visram and the Jevanjee brothers, and became the first political organisation in the protectorate to represent the interests of Asians.
 Regional branches later emerged, including in Nairobi in 1906 which soon became more influential than the Mombasa association.
-To co-ordinate the aims of the different branches, the British East Africa Indian Association was formed in 1907, however it soon became representative of only local interests and remained relatively unimportant.
+To coordinate the aims of the different branches, the British East Africa Indian Association was formed in 1907.
+It soon became representative of only local interests and remained relatively unimportant.
 In 1914 the East African Indian National Congress was established in Mombasa and was modelled on the Indian National Congress.
 During the First World War the militant anti-imperialist Ghadar Party established a branch in East Africa, and attracted support from a number of the Asian community.
 The British authorities took a serious view of what they regarded as the Ghadar party's political terrorism and sentenced a number of members to death for either belonging to the party or possessing seditious material.